A beginner’s guide to searching for partner award flights

 • SkyTeam: 19 member airlines (think of this as “Delta’s alliance”)

-Remember that you can use miles from any airline in the alliance to fly any other airline in the alliance.
-In other words, as an example, you can use United Mileage Plus miles to fly on any of the 26 airlines in the alliance.
+Remember that you can use miles from any airline in the alliance to fly on any other airline in the alliance.
+In other words, as an example, you can use United Mileage Plus miles to fly on any of the 26 airlines in the alliance (so long as the airline you want to fly makes seats available to partners).

-Partnerships also extend beyond alliances; many major airlines additionally maintain partnerships with airlines that are not members of their alliance.
-For instance, in addition to the 25 other Star Alliance members, United also partners with Hawaiian airlines, Aer Lingus, Azul, Air Dolomiti, and quite a few other airlines (they have 40 airline partners in total).
+Partnerships also extend beyond alliances.
+Many major airlines maintain partnerships with airlines that are not members of their alliance.
+For instance, in addition to the 25 other Star Alliance members, United also partners with Hawaiian airlines, Aer Lingus, Azul, Air Dolomiti, and quite a few other airlines (they have 40+ airline partners in total).
 This is good business for the airlines because it means that United can sell you a ticket to almost any corner of the world, but it is also good news for award travelers because it means that you can use your United miles to fly on airlines that in some cases may provide a better onboard experience or more convenient itinerary.

-To be clear, United and Star Alliance are not the best game in town, I simply use them to give a concrete example here.
-The same would be said about your American Airlines miles or to some extent Delta miles and that same logic is applicable even more broadly to your American Express Membership Rewards points, Chase Ultimate Rewards points, Capital One miles, or Citi ThankYou rewards points since those points can be transferable to various airline programs and leveraged through partner award redemptions.
+To be clear, United and Star Alliance are not the best game in town, they just provide one example.
+Your American Airlines miles or to some extent Delta miles also have far broader use thanks to their alliances and that same logic is applicable even more broadly to your American Express Membership Rewards points, Bilt Rewards points, Capital One miles, Chase Ultimate Rewards points, or Citi ThankYou rewards points since those points can be transferable to various airline programs and leveraged through partner award redemptions.

 For the purposes of this section, the key thing to understand is that you can use your United miles to fly on United or to fly on Lufthansa or Turkish or Austrian or any of its other partners and even on combinations of more than one partner on a single ticket.
 The same is true in reverse: if you have Turkish miles, you can use them to book travel on United or Lufthansa or Austrian or the many other Star Alliance airlines.

-Note that United awards are dynamically-priced, so they occasionally run specials priced for fewer miles, but generally a “saver” award costs 22,500 miles (and during periods of high demand, United offers tickets for far more miles).
+Note that United awards are dynamically-priced, so they occasionally run specials priced for fewer miles, but most of the time you’ll pay a minimum of 25,000 miles (and during periods of high demand, United offers tickets for far more miles).

-More importantly, awards labeled as “Saver Award” should be available to partners for booking.
-For instance, that same flight shown above could alternatively be booked by Air Canada Aeroplan for the same 22,500 miles one way.
+For instance, that same flight shown above could alternatively be booked by Air Canada Aeroplan for the same 22,500 miles one way (the departure and arrival times are different below, but this is for the same flight number — I’m not sure why Aeroplan has outdated timing listed).

 Fees would be a bit higher though Aeroplan since Aeroplan charges a $25 partner booking fee, but booking through Air Canada may be desirable if you don’t have United miles since you can transfer to Air Canada Aeroplan from American Express, Chase, Capital One, or Bilt Rewards.